 Calculating is also possible, and not just with simple additions or subtractions.
 You can enter an equation using various kinds of arithmetic, parentheses, fractions, and the like.
 The advantage over the calculator app is that you can see your equation all the time, you don't have to split it up into individual steps and you can also correct it at any time.
 This effectively avoids mistakes and does not always have to start from scratch.

 If you don't like working with keyboard shortcuts, but rather want to click on something with the mouse, then of course you can.
 To bring up the macOS Spotlight search bar with a click of the mouse, just take a look at the menu bar at the top of the screen.
 There should be a magnifying glass symbol (on the right).
 If you click on it, the spotlight bar opens.
 If there is (from macOS 11 Big Sur) no magnifying glass symbol on the menu bar, you can activate it as follows:

-Objects and menus for the menu bar and the control center can now be defined here.
-Among other things, you can activate or deactivate the symbol for the Spotlight search here.
-Do you have any questions on the subject or do you know another useful function of macOS internal tools that could be introduced?
-Then leave a comment!
+Objects and menus for the menu bar and the control center determine.
+Among other things, you can use the symbol for the Spotlight search enable or disable.
+Do you have any questions on the subject or do you know another useful function of macOS internal tools that could be presented?
+Then please leave a comment!